 Karen Stolz was able to fulfill her lifelong dream to return to a small town in Kansas.
 She was hired as a full-time instructor at Pittsburg State University, in Pittsburg, Kansas, to teach creative writing and literature.
 She began teaching at PSU in the fall of 2005.
 She was a mentor to many, and was greatly respected and admired by her students and colleagues.
 She was an active member of St. Peter’s Episcopal Church.
 Karen was renowned at church and on campus for her brownies and other baked delights.
 Karen was completing revisions on Arvetta, a book she was co-authoring with Herman Wright.
 She was also working on a series of short stories.

-Her son Danny Spence lives in Austin, TX, and is a graduate of the University of Kansas in Lawrence, with a degree in film.
+Her son Danny Spence lives in Los Angeles, CA, and is a graduate of the University of Kansas in Lawrence, with a degree in film.
 Karen’s parents, Dutch and Jeanne, relocated to Lawrence in 2005.
 Dutch passed away in June 2012.
 Jeanne died in August 2019.
 Maggie lives in Santa Fe, NM, and Katie lives in Lawrence.